Read and make sure how easy data comparison and synchronization is with dbForge

 field of the grid.

-The open window will show all the columns (and their details) of the selected object.
+required object, click the ellipsis button.
+The open window will show all columns

 Automatically mapped columns are marked with the green icon.
-Incompatible columns
+Columns, which are

-are marked with the red icon.
-Select required Target columns from the drop-down
+incompatible, are marked with the red icon.
+Select required Target columns from

-See the full info about compared objects in the data comparison document.
-The top
+See the full info about compared objects in the DataComparison window.
+Select only

 Tip: For better understanding, filter the objects in the top grid, e.g.,